jupi2142/drf_lighten/readme.md

 # DRF Lighten

 ## Purpose
-Even if we cal the same end point at multiple places, the information we want from the response varies greatly.
+Even if we call the same end point at multiple places, the information we want from the response varies greatly.
 DRF Lighten makes it possible to specify and get only the data you want.

 ## Installation
-`pip install -U drf_lighten`
+`pip install drf_lighten`

 ## Usage